-The data source was purchased from an independent contractor (Anholt-GfK Roper).
-We have published the methodology alongside the main report as an annex which outlines methods used for country selection, respondent selection, fieldwork process, sampling, weighting and analysis that is carried out before the Scottish Government receive the data.
+The data source was purchased from an independent contractor (Ipsos in partnership with Simon Anholt).
+We have published the methodology alongside the main report as an annex which outlines methods used for country selection, respondent selection, fieldwork process, sampling, weighting, and analysis that is carried out before the Scottish Government receives the data.
 This allows us to be as transparent as possible, informing users of the quality and limitations of this data source.

-Before procurement of the 2018 data, a review was undertaken to determine if this is the best data source to measure progress against Scotland's National Performance Framework Indicator: 'Scotland's Reputation' and it was found that this is currently the most appropriate data source for this National Indicator.
+Before procurement of the 2022 data, a market alternatives review was undertaken to determine if the NBISM continues to represent the best data source to measure progress against Scotland's National Performance Framework Indicator: 'Scotland's Reputation'.
+It was found that the NBI(SM) is currently the most appropriate data source for this National Indicator.

-Once the data was received by the Scottish Government, analysts performed rigorous quality assurance of the data to make sure that it was accurate, reliable, coherent and that the report could be published without any unexpected delays.
+Once the data were received by the Scottish Government, analysts performed rigorous quality assurance of the data to make sure that it was accurate, reliable, coherent and that the report could be published without any unexpected delays.